(Para información sobre El Centro de Escritura en Español, haz clic aqui.)

 - Promote multi-literacies and new media in written communication practices

 - Make writing-related resources available to the Cal Lutheran community

 Events & Workshops

-We regularly hold events and workshops on various topics — but all designed to help you become a better writer.
+We regularly hold events and workshops on various topics; all of them are designed to help you become a stronger writer.